-You can take whatever amount of pocket money you wish, but we recommend about £80-£90 worth of Euros.
+You can take whatever amount of pocket money you wish, but we recommend up to €100.

-Most items are included in the ClubHotel package such as soft drinks with all meals.
-Therefore, pocket money should only be required for postcards, telephone calls, presents, ski badges (if required) and souvenirs.
+Pocket money should only be required for soft drinks and snacks, presents, ski badges (if required) and souvenirs.
 We ask that students take euros with them on the trip.
 Students will be responsible for looking after their money until arrival in the resort.
-Upon arrival a staff member will collect money and arrange for it to be locked in the hotel safe.
+On arrival a member of staff will collect money and arrange for it to be locked in the hotel safe.
 Students will be able to draw on their pocket money each day.
 Each student will be responsible for looking after their own valuables - such as cameras, phones, watches, MP3s, etc.